safekhawaja/brain_computer_interfaces/NOTES.md

 Action potentials are all or nothing unidirectional events when concentration crosses a threshold on electrical psynapes.
 The conductance is governed by the channel and can change quickly!
 The neurotansmitter binds to the subsequent cell, and the previous gate closes.
 Na+ jumps from node-to-node in myelin around axons.

 Bottom line: we need to figure out which circuits are important for us to facillitate or reduce activity.

-(Prof is a bass player?)

-# Computational Modelling

 ***Stimulation Modelling***